OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

     }
 ```

-FlowDroid can also be used for generating call graphs, as demonstrated in this [blog](https://medium.com/geekculture/generating-call-graphs-in-android-using-flowdroid-pointsto-analysis-7b2e296e6697 "FlowDroid call graphs").
+FlowDroid is a versatile tool, and can also be used for generating call graphs.
+This is demonstrated in this [blog post](https://medium.com/geekculture/generating-call-graphs-in-android-using-flowdroid-pointsto-analysis-7b2e296e6697 "FlowDroid call graphs") by Navid Salehnamadi.

 To summarize, taint analysis is an information flow analysis approach.
 For Android Java code, FlowDroid can be used for performing taint analysis.
 Taint analysis is especially helpful in automating data flow analysis in big complex applications.
-With big and complex applications, the accuracy of such tools may vary, thus the human reviewer need to strike a balance between time consumed if analysis done manually and accuracy.
+With applications having complex flows, the accuracy of such tools may vary, thus it is upto the human reviewer to strike a balance between time consumed for manual analysis and accuracy.

 ## Tampering and Runtime Instrumentation